 The ProTee VX is powered with Artificial Intelligence also known as A.I.

 The integrated A.I. is primarily used for club data.
-The ProTee VX has been trained to detect a golf club, the type of club (currently driver, iron or putter) and where the face of the club is.
+The ProTee VX has been trained using machine learning, to detect a golf club, the type of club (currently driver, iron or putter), the handness (left or right handed) and where the face of the club is in high speed camera images.

-When the A.I. detects the face of the club, the ProTee VX can track the face at high-speeds.
-This will allow the ProTee VX to accurately detect the face angle, swing path, impact point and much more.
+When the A.I. detects the face of the club, the ProTee VX can track and measure the face of the club at high-speeds.
+This will allow the ProTee VX to accurately measure club speed, face angle, swing path, impact point and much more.

 We at ProTee are continuously training the A.I. system to detect all sorts of golf club characteristics and we will update your ProTee VX with new training data as soon as it's available.
 The ProTee Labs software will check for updates on startup.
 Make sure you keep your software up-to-date, so you will always have the latest A.I. trained models loaded!